AE9RB/dspp/doc/mainpage.md

 ## Installation

  1. Download or clone from GitHub. <https://github.com/AE9RB/dspp>
- 2. Add the include directory to your compiler include path.
+ 2. Add the \c include directory to your compiler include path.
- 3. #include <dspp.hpp>
+ 3. \#include <dspp.hpp>

 The dspp library is a collection of headers like the Standard Template Library.
 There's nothing to compile except your own application.
 There are no dependencies to install.
+The only thing you need to bring to the party is a C++11 compiler.

 ## Contribute